LutherCS/ip-class-pub/projects/scrabble/description.md

 3. If specified by the user, the generated words must contain the provided existing letter(s)

     * *Existing letter(s)* field should stay disabled until *Attach to existing* option is checked
+    * Existing letters must be treated as a single unit.
+For example, if the user specifies *cat* as existing letters, all the generated words must contain *cat*.

 4. Your application must not be slow